 As an example, making the decision to move into a market that’s already saturated due to high demand means there’s more competition to compete with.
 Therefore, you’ll have to invest more money into marketing, sales and product development to stand out and may have to reduce your prices.
 Similarly, you may think moving into a market with less competition could be the answer.
 Using Porter’s Five Forces Model, however, you can assess whether the demand is there.

+Ayoa is a versatile work management tool that offers a range of features to help you conduct an in-depth Five Forces Analysis, such as mind mapping and online whiteboards.
 Mind mapping is a tool that’s typically associated with brainstorming and memorization, but it’s also highly effective for structuring information – making it the perfect method to use when conducting a Five Forces Analysis.
 Due to the interconnecting branches of a mind map (which ideally contain singular words or short phrases), you can organize important information more effectively and make it easier to digest, so you can quickly find what you need at a glance.

 The reason that mind maps are such a great creative thinking tool is because of their structure; their interconnecting branches mirror our brain’s natural thinking process, helping us to trigger more associations between ideas – and in the case of the Five Forces Model, more points for analysis.
 Effective mind maps are also colorful and engaging, which can also boost our ability to think ‘outside the box’ and explore avenues you may have never considered before.